Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 3D

-where ${v_t}$ is the velocity normal component on the top face, ${A}=h^2$ is the area of a regular (non-cut) cell face, the $l_i$ are the true lengths of partial fluid edges, and ${W_t}$ is the fluid area fraction of the top face.
-When we apply parallel sweeping on ${\psi_x}$ from back to front, we can recover ${\psi_{x_1}}$ from ${\psi_{x_0}}$ using \eqref{eq:faceFluxCutCell1} since all ${\psi_z}$ are set to zero in our sweeping algorithm.
+where ${v_t}$ is the velocity normal component on the top face, ${A}=h^2$ is the area of a regular (non-cut) cell face, the $l_i$ are the lengths of partial fluid edges, ${W_t}$ is the fluid area fraction of the top face, and the 0 comes from the diagonal purple edge.
+Through a change of variables, we can finally rewrite this in a form consistent with the uniform case of \eqref{eq:discreteFaceFlux}.
+We hold the weighted contribution of each edge and face fixed, but rescale potentials by length and velocity by area.
+Letting ${\psi_{x_1}' = \frac{l_0}{h} \psi_{x_1}}$, ${ \psi_{z_1}' = \frac{l_1}{h} \psi_{z_1}}$ and $v_t' = v_tW_t$, \eqref{eq:faceFluxCutCell1} becomes:

-This face-centric approach extends to cover all geometries of axis-aligned cut-faces (i.e., the marching squares cases), with minor modifications.
-In Figure~\ref{fig:voxelizedCutCell}(b), consider that the (unmodified) top face consists of a fluid part (nonzero flux) and a solid part (zero flux).
-These two (sub-)faces implies two equations,
+With these rescalings applied to our input, we can perform uniform grid sweeping across such faces, and then undo the scalings to recover the desired discrete vector potential field.

-where the second equation relies on assigning zero to the two short purple edges.
-Therefore, we can find ${\psi_{x_1}}$ and ${\psi_{x_1}'}$ via sweeping.
+This face-centric approach extends naturally to cover all geometries of grid faces cut by level set solids (i.e., the marching squares cases).
+As another example, in Figure~\ref{fig:voxelizedCutCell}(b), the original top face consists of a fluid part (nonzero flux) and a solid part (zero flux).
+These two (sub-)faces imply two equations,

-The second equation in \eqref{eq:faceFluxCutCell2} also highlights that the original and stretched edge $\psi$ values are always related by a simple length rescaling: $\psi_{x_i}' = (l_i/h)\psi_{x_i}$.
-Our modified sweeping algorithm thus becomes even simpler: apply uniform grid parallel sweeping (\S\ref{gridCellsSweep}) over the full domain, assuming zero velocity on fully interior solid faces and zero vector potential on fully interior solid edges; then simply rescale the $\psi$ values on partially cut edges to recover their correct values.
+where in the second equation we again assume zero potential on the two axis-aligned purple solid edges.
+Rescaling and sweeping suffices to recover the potentials, as before.